SyncfusionExamples/server-side-pivot-engine-for-blazor-pivot-table/README.md

 * Open the **PivotController** project in Visual Studio 2022.
 * Dependent packages will be downloaded automatically from the nuget.org site.
 * After downloading the packages, run the project, it will be hosted in the localhost.
-* Now, open the **MyBlazorApp** project in Visual Studio 2022, map the hosted URL in the **index.razor** file, and run the project.
+* Now, open the **PivotTable** project in Visual Studio 2022, map the hosted URL in the **index.razor** file, and run the project.
 The pivot table will be populated in the browser.